“Why I’m Walking Away From Teaching”

 “Resilient teachers and teacher leaders recognized that much of their professional development comes from sharing and interactions with others.”(Patterson, 2004).
 This interaction and continuing of teacher education promotes school retention because it allows educators to seek successful classroom methodologies that improve morale, thus positively impacting school culture.
 In Patterson’s research, he noted that teachers place a high premium on professional development and are willing to go outside the system, to get what they need.

 Go.
 Outside.
 The.
 System.
-Again, this directly goes back to administrative leadership, because professional development opportunities should be individualized as possible.
+Again, this directly goes back to administrative leadership, because professional development opportunities should be as individualized as possible.
 Do your students learn in exactly the same ways?
 Do they need exactly the same things to be successful?
 Teachers are no different.
 Professional Development should never be a “one size fits all,” “fix it quick” approach.
-It should be targeted, meaningful, and individualized, and should always come with a package of long-term support, ready to use resources, and collaboration.
+It should be targeted, meaningful, specific to teachers’ needs, and should always come with a package of long-term support, ready to use resources, and collaboration.

 Now this one is a tough one, because you’re likely thinking to yourself, “I can’t change uninvolved parents or an unsupportive community.”
-Is it more difficult in certain schools and districts than others??
+Is it more difficult in certain schools or districts than others?
 Absolutely.
-But there is something to say about two schools in the same district with the exact same socioeconomic makeup of students and quality of teachers, when one school is thriving and the other is not.
+But there is something to say about two schools in the same district with similar demographics and quality of teachers, when one school is thriving and the other is not.
 Are parents and community members welcomed into the school?
+Is communication clear and frequent?
 Are they invited to school events?
+Are they consistently provided with tools and resources that establish a positive bridge between the home/community and school?
 Are they treated as partners and stakeholders in school endeavors or as outsiders?